-Gross premiums earned in the reporting period amounted to a total of approximately NIS 2,411 million, as compared with a total of approximately NIS 2,475 million in the corresponding period last year.
-The decrease in premiums was primarily due to the conclusion of the engagement with Maccabi health fund regarding collective long-term care insurance (in the corresponding period last year, premiums were recorded in the amount of approximately NIS 183 million from that agreement).
-On the other hand, an increase was recorded in premiums earned in life insurance, relative to last year.
+Gross premiums earned during the reporting period amounted to a total of approximately NIS 4,838 million, as compared with a total of approximately NIS 4,994 million in the corresponding period last year.
+The decrease in premiums was primarily due to the conclusion of the engagements with Maccabi and Leumit health funds in collective long-term care insurance, in which earned premiums amounted last year to a total of approximately NIS 357 million and NIS 63 million, respectively.
+For additional details, see section 3.1.3 below.
+On the other hand, an increase was recorded in premiums relative to last year, mostly in life insurance, in the amount of approximately NIS 188 million, mostly due to an increase of non-recurring premiums.

-Comprehensive income after tax attributable to company shareholders during the reporting period amounted to a total of approximately NIS 209 million, as compared with comprehensive loss of approximately NIS 116 million in the corresponding period last year.
-Return on equity in annual terms during the reporting period amounted to a rate of 17.1%, as compared with a negative rate of 9.2% in the corresponding period last year.
+Comprehensive income after tax attributable to the company's shareholders in the reporting period amounted to a total of approximately NIS 192 million, as compared with comprehensive loss of approximately NIS 4 million in the corresponding period last year.
+Return on equity in annual terms during the reporting period amounted to a rate of 7.8%, as compared with a negative rate of 0.2% in the corresponding period last year.

-Comprehensive income in the reporting period was primarily affected by the increase in capital market returns, which were higher than the returns in the corresponding period last year, and which were reflected in the increase of investment income, which resulted, inter alia, in closing the liability to policyholders with respect to the collection of variable management fees, and also resulted in the collection of variable management fees in the amount of approximately NIS 170 million, as compared with collection in the amount of approximately NIS 13 million last year.
+Comprehensive income in the reporting period was primarily affected by the increase in capital market returns, which were higher than the returns in the corresponding period last year, and which were reflected in the increase of investment income, which resulted in the collection of variable management fees in the amount of approximately NIS 206 million, as compared with collection in the amount of approximately NIS 15 million last year.